oauthlib/oauthlib/docs/oauth2/oidc/validator.rst

 .. code-block:: python

     from oauthlib.oauth2 import Server
+    from oauthlib.oauth2 import RequestValidator

 Into

 .. code-block:: python

     from oauthlib.openid import Server
+    from oauthlib.openid import RequestValidator

 Then, you have to implement the new RequestValidator methods as shown below.